oracle-livelabs/apex/apex-professional-hol14/using-themes-and-theme-styles.md

 - Did you miss out trying the previous labs?
 Don’t worry!
 You can download the application from **[here](files/online-shopping-cart-8.sql)** and import it into your workspace.
 To run the app, please run the steps described in **[Get Started with Oracle APEX](https://apexapps.oracle.com/pls/apex/r/dbpm/livelabs/run-workshop?p210_wid=3509)** and **[Using SQL Workshop](https://apexapps.oracle.com/pls/apex/r/dbpm/livelabs/run-workshop?p210_wid=3524)** workshops.

-## Task 1: Using Themes and Theme Styles
+## Task 1: Use Themes and Theme Styles

 In this hands-on lab, you use the Theme Roller to save a Theme Style.
 Then, you enable end users to apply this style while running the application.